muarshad01/Apache-Spark-with-Python/Section03_SparkSQL_DataFrames_and_DataSets.md

 ## Lecture 25 - Introducing SparkSQL

-* RDD -> DataFrame Object
+* Spark SQOL
 	* DataFrames (like Big Database table):
 		* Contain ROW objets
 		* Can run SQL queries
 		* Can have a schema
-	* Read / Write to JSON, Hive, parquet, ...
+		* Read / Write to JSON, Hive, parquet, CSV, ...
 		* Communicate with JDBC / ODBC, Tableau...
+	* DateSet
+ 		* ...
 ***

 ```python